About Indiana Caverns

 Our Story, Unique Discoveries, and More

-Today, Indiana Caverns is the longest cave in Indiana offering a full range of activities on its property including cave tours, deep darkness cave exploring, Bat Chaser zip coaster, the Plunge, Escape Rooms, Gemstone Mining, and more.
+Today, Indiana Caverns is the longest cave in Indiana.
+We offer a full range of activities on our property including walking cave tours, cave exploring, Bat Chaser zip coaster, the Plunge, Escape Rooms, Gemstone Mining, and more.

 Gary Roberson, Developer of Indiana Caverns, Crawls into His First Cave